Daryland/AWS-Connect/README.md

 #### Shortcuts and Production Practices
 - **Shortcuts**: Not all error handling paths are fully fleshed out.
 - **Improvements with More Time**: Better error handling, optimization of the vanity number generation, and thorough testing.
+I would also have been using a secondary branch instead of the "Main" branch to push code through.